MasterKano/BITS/SYS/leglocks/positions-ashi/outside-ashi-garami-hip-control-outside-heel-hook-hub.md

 - Kneeling-opponent Outside Ashi
   - Defender drops to knees to turn out; attacker maintains hip pin + heel exposure while denying turn-behind and re-pummel.
 - Counter-high-leg configurations
-  - Re-capture structure using scissor + cross-shin; when heel access is blocked, use toe-hold threat (wrist-to-wrist style) as a separator tool to open the leg.
+  - Re-capture structure using scissor + cross-shin; when heel access is blocked, use toe-hold threat as a separator tool to open the leg.
 - Transitions
   - Outside → Cross/Inside Ashi when defender turns/high-legs/inverts and outside-heel access degrades.
   - Outside → Backside 50/50 when a roll/separation creates clean asymmetry amplification.
   - Outside → Far-Hip when your heel line is threatened or symmetry/mutual exposure is forming.
+- Top outcomes (cross-domain links)
+  - If you separate legs and come up: stabilize in a top hub before hunting back/finishes.

 ## Key Cues
 - Hip control is the engine